-- 1. A minimum of two weeks advance notice will be provided to recreation specialists before timber or fuels management activities occur. - Informational signs regarding timber harvest and fuels activities would be posted by Forest Service staff at affected trailheads and trails, including, but not limited to Post Point Trailhead, Gate Creek Trailhead, Rock Creek Reservoir Campground and Day Use Area, Rock Creek 919 Trail, Rock Creek 921 Trail, and Rock Creek #923 Trail. - 3.
+- 1. A minimum of two weeks advance notice will be provided to recreation specialists before timber or fuels management activities occur. - Informational signs regarding timber harvest and fuels activities will be posted by Forest Service staff at affected campgrounds and trailheads near the project area, including but not limited to Badger Creek Trailhead, Bonney Crossing Campground, and Little Badger Campground. - 3.
 Timber and fuels staff will work with recreation specialists to develop public information materials and outreach plan using a combination of key entry/exit portals, visitor information boards and outreach via websites and other information sources. - 4.
-Any damage to trail tread, corridor, or signage on trails #919, #921, or #923 from timber or fuels management activities will be restored to a similar condition previous to management activity.
+Any damage to trail tread, corridor, or signage on trails within the project area from timber or fuels management activities will be restored to a similar condition previous to management activity.
 Timber and fuels management activities include felling, hauling, skidding, mulching, mastication and prescribed burning. - 5.
-Landings will not be located on system trails or trailheads. - 6.
-If timber or fuels management activities are anticipated to continue beyond the current operating season, then temporary effective closure of temporary roads and skid trails would occur to prevent unauthorized use.
+Landings will not be located on system trails or recreation sites. - 6.
+If timber or fuels management activities are anticipated to continue beyond the current operating season, then temporary effective closure of temporary roads and skid trails would occur to prevent unauthorized use. - 7.
+Project activities (excluding prescribed burning) will not occur on holiday weekends.